FSTatSBS/digital-fortress-lab/test.md

   <img src="https://img.shields.io/badge/License-MIT-lightgrey?style=for-the-badge&logo=github&logoColor=white" alt="MIT License"/>
 </div>

-# EvoSec-Lab 🚀
+---

-## What is this?
+## What is EvoSec-Lab?

-**EvoSec-Lab** is a fully isolated environment designed for the design, testing, and orchestration of network topologies, security measures, and Project Controls workflows.
+**EvoSec-Lab** is a fully isolated environment for the **design, testing, and orchestration** of network topologies, security measures, and Project Controls workflows.

-This lab showcases how **enterprise-grade equipment**, **complex topologies**, and **robust workflows** can be integrated and automated seamlessly.
+It demonstrates how **enterprise-grade hardware**, **complex network topologies**, and **robust automation workflows** can be integrated seamlessly.

-It serves as a **playground for experimentation, learning, and proof-of-concept development**, combining hardware, software, and automation into a realistic and hands-on environment.
+This lab serves as a **hands-on playground for experimentation, learning, and proof-of-concept development**, combining hardware, software, and automation in realistic, production-like scenarios.

+---

+### 🔹 Key Highlights

+- **Enterprise-Grade Simulation:** Test real-world network setups with racks, switches, firewalls, and more.
+- **Security-Oriented:** Honeypots, tar pits, and monitoring for safe security experimentation.
+- **Automation & Orchestration:** Integrated with scripts and SaltStack to dynamically control infrastructure.
+- **Risk-Free Environment:** Operates in complete isolation, preventing any impact on production systems.
+- **Comprehensive Documentation:** Full notes and diagrams for replicable experiments.

+---

 > [!NOTE]
 > Engineered with production-level standards and documentation on authentic enterprise-grade hardware.
-> Operated in complete isolation from production environments to enable risk-free experimentation with realistic scenarios.

 > [!IMPORTANT]
 > Data sanitized.
-Sensitive information, credentials, or real network details are excluded from this repo for OPSEC.
+Sensitive information, credentials, or real network details are **excluded** to maintain OPSEC.

 ## At a Glance — Current as of December 2025